erichjsonfosse/manjaro-dotfiles/README.md

 # TODO
-- Starship instead of Powerlevel10k?
+- Starship instead of OMZ and Powerlevel10k?
 - Gum (https://github.com/charmbracelet/gum)
 - Ask which major versions to install for
   - dotnet / aspnet